 Thus, companies reliant on word-of-mouth marketing usually hit an inflection point where revenues plateau.
 Breaking through requires embracing new marketing strategies.

-Transitioning to scalable SEO services, paid social advertising or Google Ads services, leveraging influencers and implementing referral programs can be critical steps which require moving out of the comfort zone of familiar tactics.
-However, adapting the marketing mix is vital for ventures aiming to progress from startup to established brand.
+Transitioning to scalable SEO services, paid social advertising or Google Ads services—where 53% of CMOs boosted budgets in 2023 (Gartner)—plus leveraging influencers and referral programs, are critical steps in 2025 to move beyond the comfort zone of familiar tactics.

 Clinging to non-scalable approaches can choke growth potential.